scipy-lectures/scientific-python-lectures/advanced/interfacing_with_c/interfacing_with_c.rst

 ======

-`Cython <http://cython.org/>`_ is an both a Python-like language for writing c-extensions and an advanced compiler for this language.
-The Cython *language* is a superset of Python, which comes with additional constructs that allow you call c functions and annotate variables and class attributes with c types.
+`Cython <http://cython.org/>`_ is an both a Python-like language for writing C-extensions and an advanced compiler for this language.
+The Cython *language* is a superset of Python, which comes with additional constructs that allow you call C functions and annotate variables and class attributes with c types.
 In this sense one could also call it a *Python with types*.

 In addition to the basic use case of wrapping native code, Cython supports an